How to Avoid IRA 'Pain Points'

 Why it happens: As with late contributions, it could be that some investors have a perfectly rational reason for leaving money in cash following their contributions.
 One of the key ones would be if someone making a last-minute contribution to a "backdoor" Roth IRA--funding a traditional nondeductible IRA with an eye toward converting the assets to Roth.
 In that instance, leaving the money in cash until after the conversion helps reduce the taxes due upon the conversion.
 That's because the taxes depend, in part, on any investment gains that rack up in the traditional account before conversion.
 With the money in cash, those gains are apt to be muted.
 For others, however, the delay may owe to choice overload, concern about equity-market valuations, or a combination of the two.

 How to avoid it: If you're investing in a backdoor Roth IRA, leaving the money in cash until you've undertaken the conversion is reasonable.
 But for others, it's wise to craft a plan to invest your IRA contributions in long-term securities straightaway.
-One idea, which Vanguard posited in its research about contributions sitting in cash, is to use a multi-asset fund, either a balanced fund or a target-date fund, as the default for new contributions.
+One idea is to use a multi-asset fund, either a balanced fund or a target-date fund, as the default for new contributions.
 That helps ensure that those contributions start working for you from the get-go.
 Meanwhile, employing a multi-asset fund helps assuage worries about against putting contributions to work in a single asset class that could be expensive or overheated.